JinalShah1809/Image-Colorization/README.md

 # Image-Colorization
-ArIES (Artificial Intelligence and Electronics Society) Project using Deep Learning Image Colourization using Convolutional Neural Networks
+ArIES (Artificial Intelligence and Electronics Society) Project using Deep Learning and Convolutional Neural Networks.